 - Tricuspid valve: This is between the right atrium and right ventricle.

 Most people are familiar with the sound of the heart.
-In fact, the heart makes many types of sound, and doctors can distinguish these to monitor the health of the heart.
+In fact, the heart makes

 The opening and closing of the valves are key contributors to the sound of the heartbeat.
 If there is leaking or a blockage of the heart valves, it can create sounds called “murmurs.”

 To pump blood throughout the body, the muscles of the heart must work together to squeeze the blood in the right direction, at the right time, and with the right force.
 Electrical impulses coordinate this activity.

 The electrical signal begins at the sino-atrial node, sometimes called the sinus, or SA, node.
 This is the heart’s pacemaker, and it sits at the top of the right atrium.
 The signal causes the atria to contract, pushing blood down into the ventricles.